MohamedSaeed99/Design_Pattern_Generator/Documentation.md

  * User should fill in at least 1 thing when prompted for additional information(i.e "Name of Interface", "List of classes", etc.), failure to do so will result in an additional pop-up to notify the user to fill out the missing information.
+ * Requires that the path inputted in application.conf to start with `/src`.

 ## Design Pattern Naming Convention